Ahead of Mount St. Helens eruption anniversary, landslide closes Highway 504

-Highway 504, which provides access to Mount St. Helens and the Gifford-Pinchot National Forest from the west in Skamania County, remains closed at milepost 43 after a landslide around milepost 51 on Sunday night.
+Highway 504, which provides access to Mount St. Helens and the Gifford-Pinchot National Forest from the west in Skamania County, remains closed at milepost 43 after a landslide Sunday night.
 The closure comes days before the 43rd anniversary of the mountain’s eruption on May 18, 1980.

 Monday morning, 12 people and a dog were evacuated by helicopter from nearby Johnston Ridge Observatory, the King County Sheriff’s Air Support Unit said on Twitter.
 Johnston Ridge Observatory is a popular, easily accessible choice for St. Helens visitors: You can park close enough to see the volcano and learn about the eruption from a ranger.

-Tourists will have to change their summer plans if hoping to approach Mount St. Helens National Volcanic Monument from the west: Per an update posted online Monday by Gifford-Pinchot National Forest, visitors should plan for an extended closure, with “no estimated time of reopening for the road or for Johnston Ridge Observatory,” as the road might have major structural damage after the “significant” slide.
+Tourists will have to change their summer plans if hoping to approach Mount St. Helens National Volcanic Monument from the west: Per an update posted online Monday by Gifford-Pinchot National Forest, visitors should plan for an extended closure, with “no estimated time of reopening for the road or for Johnston Ridge Observatory,” as the road might have major structural damage after the “significant” slide near milepost 51.

+Johnston Ridge will likely be closed for the rest of the season, said spokesperson Gala Miller.

 Several other recreation areas in the vicinity, managed by the U.S. Forest Service, are closed indefinitely, including Coldwater Lake day-use area, and the Coldwater, Lakes, Hummocks, Boundary and Birth of a Lake trails.